harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 1. Span Detection (also referred to as named entity recognition or mention detection): to delimit a particluar textual region that refers to some ontoloical concept.
 2. Concept Normalization (also referred to as named entity normalization): to identify the specific ontological concept to which the text span (from span detection) refers to.

+Clone this github repository and follow the instructions within the Code section.
+The Models section discusses the different models evaluated here.
+The Output Folders section provides details on how all output from the code is organized and stored.
+Lastly, the two CRAFT sections are details on the corpus we used for this project.

+To use the models we have here, skip to the Evaluation Pipeline section or the CRAFT Evaluation Pipeline section and edit the bash scripts mentioned.

+To tune and train models from scratch, start from the beginning of the Code section.

 ## Contents

 ### Code
-All of the code to generate the knowtator files from CRAFT to BIO- format, and tune, train, test, and evaluate the models that appear in the /Models folder.
+All of the code to generate BIO- format from the knowtator files from CRAFT, and tune, train, test, and evaluate the models that appear in the /Models folder.
 All of the ten ontologies along with their extension classes, in CRAFT are processed separately creating a model for each one.
 #####Tuning and Training Models
 1. run_preprocess_docs.sh: processes all concept annotations into BIO- format, collect extra ontology concepts from the ontologies that are not in CRAFT, and processes all ontology concepts into OpenNMT format for concept normalization.